PA0SNY

 Since March 2021

 Internet provides an enormous amount of information on this "People's Transceiver Number One".
-This has been a clever move of ICOM, to fully embrace the sdr concept in this IC-7300.
 The User Manual is useful, and when in doubt, look out for HAMs who give explanations in publications and Youtube tutorials.

 solid state 100W TF-897D